 Queer Screen is Australia's premier LGBTQIA+ film organisation founded in 1993, with the main aim of reclaiming Sydney’s LGBTIQ+ film festival as owned and operated by the community.
 Highly regarded by filmmakers all over the world, Queer Screen is one of the most important platform for promoting LGBTIQ+ titles in this territory.

 Originally launched as QueerDoc in 2000, the festival evolved into Queer Screen Film Fest in 2013.
-Now entering its 12th edition, the 2025 Queer Screen Film Fest will take place from 27–31 August at Event Cinemas George Street in Sydney.
+Now entering its 13th edition, the 2026 Queer Screen Film Fest will take place from 2-8 September in Sydney, primarily at Event Cinemas George Street.

 In addition to film screenings, the festival will feature industry-focused events and panels as part of Queer Screen's commitment to supporting emerging filmmakers, as well as community-building social gatherings.